Norway, Maine: Image gallery

 Original caption: "The center pair of [Dunham's snow] shoes... is the best shoe made" (Peary's Secrets of Polar Travel).

 Municipal

 Norway is in School Administrative District (SAD) 17.
 Children attend Rowe Elementary School from pre-kindergarten to grade 6.
-Older students attend Oxford Hills middle school and high school.
+Older students attend Oxford Hills middle school and Oxford Hills Comprehensive High School.

 Norway has a water district and a waste water treatment facility.
 The town is administered by a board of selectmen.
 The town has a planning board.